On the heterogeneous spread of COVID-19 in Chile: Methodology

 \subsection{Data treatment}

 Raw data presented corresponds to that reported daily by the Government of Chile, available in \citet{MINCIENCIA}.
-This work analyzed official data reported daily by the Government of Chile \citep{MINSAL}, consisting in a total of 244 days until November 2nd of this year.
+This work analyzed official data reported daily by the Government of Chile \citep{MINSAL}, consisting in a total of 244 days until November \Ri{the 2nd, 2020}.

-Regional-level daily data for each region $i$ starts in March 3rd and include new daily infected cases, total infected cases, and total deaths ($D_ {i}$).
+Regional-level daily data for each region $i$ starts in March 3rd \Ri{2020} and include new daily infected cases, total infected cases, and total deaths ($D_{i}$).
 However, due to a reporting inconsistency generated when the official reporting guidelines changed (June 1st), datasets contained systematic errors.
 We corrected those errors as explained in Supplementary Section~3.
-Using these corrected data sets (available as supplementary dataset), we calculate total recovered ($R_{i}$) and active infected cases ($I_{i}$), defining also variables accounting for the experimental time ($T_{\rm exp}$) and number of inhabitants per region ($n_{\rm hab}$).
+Using these corrected datasets (available as supplementary dataset), we calculate total recovered ($R_{i}$) and active infected cases ($I_{i}$), defining also variables accounting for the experimental time ($T_{\rm exp}$) and number of inhabitants per region ($n_{\rm hab}$).

 For parameter fitting, we defined fifteen epidemiological periods for the pandemic progression in Chile, which limits matched relevant governmental measures detailed in Table~\ref{tab:periods} \citep{Lineadetiempo,estadoexcepcion,infoepide}.